 - 1. As a school we will - 2.
 Provide a developmentally appropriate education syllabus which develops pupils understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 3.
-Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed and valued. - 4.
+Have systems in place for any pupil to raise concerns with staff, knowing that they will be listened to, believed, and valued. - 4.
 Deliver targeted work on assertiveness and keeping safe to those children identified as being at risk. - 5.
 Develop robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils. - 6.
-Provide clarity on how allegations of peer-on-peer abuse will be recorded, investigated and dealt with. - 7.
-Have clear processes as to how victims, perpetrators and any other child affected by peer-on-peer abuse will be supported. - 8.
+Provide clarity on how allegations of child-on-child abuse will be recorded, investigated, and dealt with. - 7.
+Have clear processes as to how victims, perpetrators and any other child affected by child-on-child abuse will be supported. - 8.
 Provide a clear statement that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 9.
-Recognise the gendered nature of peer-on-peer abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all peer-on-peer abuse is unacceptable and will be taken seriously

-8.13 Sexual violence - rape & sexual assault, including by penetration.

-• We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act.
+Recognise the gendered nature of child-on-child abuse (i.e., that it is more likely that girls will be victims and boys' perpetrators), but that all child-on-child abuse is unacceptable and will be taken seriously - 8.13 Sexual violence rape & sexual assault, including by penetration. - We recognise it is important that our staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+When referring to sexual violence we are referring to sexual offences under the Sexual Offences Act. - Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus, or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents.